maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 * ### Configuration of the bot:
   * Extract the repository folder from the ZIP file, you should have a folder named  `opensea-automatic-bulk-upload-and-sale-master`.
-  * Open a command prompt in the repository folder and type one of these commands (may require ``sudo`` on MacOS and Linux):
+  * Open a command prompt in the repository folder and type one of these commands (may require ``sudo`` on MacOS and Linux and administrator privileges for Windows):

     * ```
       pip install -r requirements.txt